New probe of magnetic fields in the prereionization epoch. I. Formalism

 and the stimulated emission term simplifies to

 We can further rewrite the source terms of \eqref{eq:photoabsph}, \eqref{eq:photonspontem} and \eqref{eq:photonstimem} in terms of the parity invariants of Eq.~\eqref{eq:photonparitymoments}.

-As noted earlier in Section \ref{subsec:freestream}, the only relevant moments are the intensity monopole $f_{\text{I},0 0}$ and quadrupole $f_{\text{I}, 2 m}$, and the polarization quadrupole $f_{E, 2 m}$.
+As noted earlier in Sec.~\ref{subsec:freestream}, the only relevant moments are the intensity monopole $f_{\text{I},0 0}$ and quadrupole $f_{\text{I}, 2 m}$, and the polarization quadrupole $f_{E, 2 m}$.
 Summing up all the contributions yields the following source terms for these moments: